kruglov-dmitry/yelp_data/README.md

 ```bash
 tox
 ```

-# Simplification
-- kafka topics replication & partitions set to fixed values
-- cassandra replication factor is set to 1
-- number of nodes in setup decreased to have options to be able to run all setup within workstation
-- events with mismatched schema are not published to corresponding errors topics
-TODO:
-- testing are very limited just to show example how it can be done

 ## Data schema modeling:
 General consideration - Cassandra schema usually defined based on requirements of how user will query data.